tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

-- If the client receives any positive response back (containing a valid AAAA, A, or SVCB RR), it starts the Resolution Delay timer, which it lets run until both the AAAA and SVCB responses are received.
+- If the client receives any positive response back (containing a valid AAAA, A, or SVCB RR), it starts the Resolution Delay timer, which is run until both the AAAA and SVCB responses are received.
   Once both records are received, or the timer expires, the client proceeds with the process of sorting addresses and staggered connection attempts.